birdipa2/Matplotlib-Challenge/README.md

 # Cancer Treatment Study - Data Analysis
 >This repository contains a folder named ['Pymaceuticals'] and a ReadMe file.
-The Pymacuetical folder further contains the Python code (pymaceuticals_starter.ipynb) for analyzing data from a cancer treatment study.
+The Pymacueticals folder further contains the Python code (pymaceuticals_starter.ipynb) for analyzing data from a cancer treatment study.
 The ['Data'] sub-folder consists of two CSV files, Mouse_metadata.csv and Study_results.csv, which contain information about the mice used in the study and the results of the study, respectively.
 >
 The code performs the following tasks:
 >